scelarek/SideBard-with-Google-Industry-Day/README.md

 ## 🌟 Introduction

 Welcome to our team's GitHub repository for the Google Industry Day competition hosted by BrainStation.
-Here is our diverse team of data scientists, UI/UX designers, and web developers:
+First I'd like to introduce you to our diverse team of data scientists, UI/UX designers, and web developers:

 ### 🚀 Our Team